DocsAutomator

 Styles for even / odd rows

 A special styling option is applying style depending on even or odd rows.
-This allows for alternatinv the background color of rows, which is common for many line item situations.
+This allows for alternating the background color of rows, which is common for many line item situations.

 FAQs